albruevich/Text-Quest-Editor/README.md

 ---

-**Refreshing Resources**
+**Updating resources**

 The editor uses resource caching.
 After changing files in the folders, you need to refresh them manually.

-To do this, click the corresponding refresh buttons:
+To do this, press the corresponding refresh buttons:

 <img src="docs/res_cache.webp" width="225">